pamflow-org/pamflow/README.md

-# pamflow: simplified analisys for passive acoustic monitoring
+# pamflow: simplified analysis for passive acoustic monitoring

 This repository provides a workflow for analyzing passive acoustic monitoring (PAM) data using Python.
 It is designed to offer an easy-to-use and reproducible framework for researchers, conservation biologists, citizen scientists, and anyone interested in ecoacoustics and soundscape ecology.